sophie-aubert/floodit/ARCHIDEP.md

 You must perform the **initial setup** instructions indicated in the [project's README][readme].

-:warning: Since you will need to commit and push changes later, **do not** clone the `https://github.com/MediaComem/floodit.git` repository as indicated in the README. **Use your own fork's HTTPS clone URL**.
+:warning: Since you will need to commit and push changes later, **do not** use the `https://github.com/MediaComem/floodit.git` URL to clone the repository as suggested in the README. **Use your own fork's HTTPS clone URL**.

+> - :gem: When you reach the step where you need to "Configure the application",
-> - :gem: The Flood It application has two configuration mechanisms: environment
+>   you will see that the Flood It application has two configuration mechanisms:
->   variables or a local configuration file.
-You can use either one of them.
-It
+>   environment variables or a local configuration file.
+You can use either one
->   does not matter which you choose.
-Both are equally valid way of configuring
+>   of them.
+It does not matter which you choose.
+Both are equally valid way of
->   the application.
+>   configuring the application.
 >
->   If you choose to use environment variables as you have done with the PHP
+>   If you choose to use environment variables, you will need to provide these
->   todolist, you will need to provide these environment variables through
+>   environment variables through Systemd later, as you have done with the PHP
->   Systemd later.
->
->   The `export` sample commands provided in the README are only examples and
+>   todolist.
+The `export` sample commands provided in the README are only
->   will only set the variables in the shell/SSH session where you run them.
-You
+>   examples and will only set the variables in the shell and SSH session where
->   will need to run them again in each new shell.
-To run the application in
->   production mode, you will need to provide the variables through Systemd.
+>   you run them.

 ### :books: What sorcery is this?

+Read this section if you want to understand what you have done/installed so far.

+#### :books: The Java Virtual Machine (JVM), Java Runtime Environment (JRE) and Java Development Kit (JDK)

+The backend of the Flood It application is written in Java.

+When you write a program in Java, your source code is compiled to produce [byte code][java-byte-code] that can be run in a [Java Virtual Machine (JVM)][jvm].
+This is what makes Java [cross-platform][cross-platform]: any system that has a JVM can run Java byte code compiled on any other system.
+There are JVM implementations for all major operating systems and processor architectures.

+The [Java Runtime Environment (JRE)][java-jdk-jre] is a software package that you can install on your favorite operating system (e.g. Linux, macOS, Windows) that provides a JVM.
+It contains everything you need to run already compiled Java programs (i.e. Java byte code, often distributed in the form of [JAR files][jar]).

+The [Java Development Kit (JDK)][jdk] is a software development kit that includes the JRE but also everything you need to compile Java programs into Java byte code.
+You will use it to compile the backend of the Flood It application.

+#### :books: The PostgreSQL `createuser` and `createdb` commands

-:books: The setup instructions use the `createuser` and `createdb` commands.
+The setup instructions use the `createuser` and `createdb` commands.
 These commands are binaries that come with the PostgreSQL server and can be used to manage PostgreSQL users and databases on the command line:

 - The **`createuser --interactive --pwprompt floodit` command** creates a PostgreSQL user named "floodit" and asks you to define a password for that